Heard about the ATF taking on pistol braces but feel a little lost as to what’s going on?

 Short Barreled Rifles

 While we’re on the topic of shorty firearms, we should also discuss short-barreled rifles and how they differ from AR pistols.
 Honestly, they look very similar, and it can be confusing to differentiate between the two.

 By definition, an SBR, or short-barreled rifle, is also a firearm with a barrel under 16 inches.

-But there’s one major difference between an AR pistol and an SBR — the addition of a buttstock.
+But up until recently, there’s been one major difference between an AR pistol and an SBR — the addition of a buttstock.

 Unlike an AR pistol, SBRs may sport a buttstock for shouldering.
 And this is where the ATF gets involved.